jasonm23/angular-notify/README.md

 angular-notify
 ==============

-A notification system built with angularjs
+A notification system built with angularjs.